ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 In 2018, a method was proposed by Iñigo Alonso and Ana C. Murillo for the semantic segmentation of scenes from the DDD17 dataset (DAVIS Driving Dataset).
-Semantic segmentation (i.e. labelling different types of objects in an image) of street scenes had been a common application for deep neural networks.
+Semantic segmentation (i.e. labelling different types of objects in an image) of street scenes had been a common application for deep neural networks.<br>
 So then what was the catch?
 Whereas traditional methods used camera images as input, EV-SegNet uses event-based data, a datatype that is notoriously unintuitive and hard to interpret for both human and computer brains.
-As if the challenge was not large enough yet, no existing labeled dataset was available (at the time).
+As if the challenge was not large enough yet, no existing labeled dataset was available (at the time).<br>
 In the context of the 'Reproducibility project' for the Deep Learning course at Delft University of Technology, we attempted to reproduce the results presented in Alonso and Murillo's paper.